K-Receiver Wiretap Channel: Optimal Encoding Order and Signaling Design: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma1}}

 Based on Theorem 1 in \cite{yu2006dual}, if the optimization problem in \eqref{eq_WSR} satisfies the \textit{time-sharing property}, then it has a zero duality gap.
 Thus, our goal is to prove that the optimization problem \eqref{eq_WSR} satisfies the time-sharing property.
-If the optimal $\varphi(P)$ in \eqref{eq_WSR} is a concave function of the total power $P$, then the time-sharing property holds \cite{yu2006dual}.
+If the optimal $\varphi(P)$ in \eqref{eq_WSR} is a concave function of the total power $P$, then the time-sharing property holds \cite{yu2006dual}. { Let $P_1, P_2, \dots, P_K \geq 0$ be the power constraints and {there exists $\hat{P}=\sum_{k=1}^{K}\theta_k P_k$} for some $0 \leq\theta_k \leq 1$ and $\sum_{k=1}^{K} \theta_k =1$.
+By contradiction, assume that the time-sharing does not hold for fixed non-negative weights.
+Then, {$\varphi(\hat{P})$} must be a convex function, i.e.,